Home Traffic MonetizationHow to start Selling Ads Space on Your Website with 5 Proven Methods

 How do you post ads online and get paid?

 You can dedicate some sections of your website to advertising slots.
 The next step is to find willing advertisers, and you can do that directly or via an ad network.
 Once you find advertisers, they’ll pay you either per click, per action, or per thousand impressions.
-You can also run affiliate ads and earn commissions on every sale referred by your website.
+You can also get paid for advertising by running affiliate ads and earning commissions on every sale referred by your website.

 Can you sell ad space with low traffic?